gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

     [ angles ]
     ; i      j      k       funct   angle   force.c.
     2        1      3       1       104.52  628.02  104.52  628.02

+With this **if** condition, the water molecules behave as flexible, which is preferable because rigid molecules and energy minimization usually do not work well together.

+.. admonition:: Note
+    :class: non-title-info

-With this **if** condition the water molecules behave as flexible.
-This is better because rigid molecules and energy minimization usually don't go along well.
-For the next molecular dynamics steps, rigid water molecules will be used by not including the ``define = -DFLEXIBLE`` command in the inputs.
+    For the subsequent molecular dynamics steps, rigid water molecules will be used by removing the ``define = -DFLEXIBLE`` command from the inputs.

+Finally, launch the energy minimization again using:

+..  code-block:: bash

+    gmx grompp -f inputs/em.mdp -c peg-solvated.gro -p topol.top -o em gmx mdrun -deffnm em -v -nt 8

 Equilibrate the PEG-water system
 ================================

-Let use equilibrate the system in two steps: first a NVT simulation, with constant number of particles, constant volume, and imposed temperature, and second a NPT simulation with imposed pressure.
+Let us further equilibrate the system in two steps: first, an *NVT* simulation with constant number of particles, constant volume, and imposed temperature;

-Within the **inputs/** folder, create a new input named **nvt-peg-h2o.mdp**, and copy the following lines into it:
+and second, an *NpT* simulation with imposed pressure.
+Within the **inputs/** folder, create a new input file named **nvt-peg-h2o.mdp**, and copy the following lines into it:

 ..  code-block:: bw